dnanexus/dxWDL/doc/ExpertOptions.md

 }
 ```

 By default, job results are [reused](https://documentation.dnanexus.com/user/running-apps-and-workflows/job-reuse).
-This means that when the job is rerun, the results from the previous execution will be emitted without need to re-execute the calculation.
-Sometimes, it is desirable to disable this optimization.
+This is an optimization whereby when a job is run a second time, the results from the previous execution are returned, skipping job execution entirely.
+Sometimes, it is desirable to disable this behavior.
 To do so use:
 ```
 {
   "ignoreReuse" : false